Can A Cat Jump From The Second Floor?

 Dangerous Landing Spot

-Cats leaping from the second story are likely to come crashing down on fragile objects on the ground below.
+Cats leaping from the second story are likely to come into contact with a hard surface on the ground since gravity begins to play a role after jumping.

 Final Words